We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 For hard-hitting writing that’s as informative as it is entertaining, it doesn’t get much better than Edge.
 Each issue goes pretty deep on gaming topics, so if you’re looking for something that brings more than just reviews and previews, this is definitely the subscription to go with.

-Unfortunately, it’s a UK magazine, so physical subscriptions in the US are a bit pricey at $114 per year.
-Thankfully, you can get the same content on Amazon digitally for much less.
+Unfortunately, it’s a UK magazine so physical subscriptions in the US can be a bit pricey if you don’t know where to look.
+But if you don’t care about physical issues, you can get the same content on Amazon for much less in digital form!

 2. PC Gamer